Leoooooo123/csci3150-lab9-filesystem/mkfsvfat-create-fat-filesystems.md

 # `mkfs.vfat`: Create FAT Filesystems {#mkfsvfat-create-fat-filesystems}

-After we create a blank disk, we have to initalize it with a file system before we can use it.
+After creating a blank disk, we have to initalize it with a file system before we can use it.

-In Linux, we have a command`mkfs.vfat`to format the disk to FAT.
+In Linux, we have a command `mkfs.vfat` to format the disk to FAT.

 ## Usage {#usage}